 What to Look For in the Best Multi-Tools

 A multi-tool that is made of thin steel is simply not going to last very long.
 A good tool will have a wide variety of tools, but each one will be made of strong materials that are rust and corrosion resistant.
 Just as with a pocket knife, the user should select a tool that is made of quality material.
 In addition, each tool in the set may be made from different materials.
 For example, a multi-tool that has several screwdriver tips would require metal that is forged to be very hard and tough, able to resist high torque situations without bending or losing their shape.
 Usually, heat treatment for screwdriver tips and for knife blades will yield the strongest construction that can withstand torque without bending.

 Remember, too, that corrosion can occur when different metals meet.
 The metals in your multi-tool must be carefully matched and construction should keep them from contact that can promote corrosion and rust.

-One indication of a quality produce is simply found in the warranty.
+One indication of a quality product is simply found in the warranty.
 If an item is poorly made, it will not have a very good warranty.
-Tools that are made well, of quality materials and construction, should have anything from a 5 year to a 25 year warranty.
-Some tools have a one year limited warranty.
+Tools that are made well, of quality materials and construction, should have anything from a 5-year to a 25-year warranty.
+Some tools have a one-year limited warranty.
 Most consumers find these tools to be quite inferior.
 Other companies offer a lifetime warranty, but the fine print reveals that the warranty is limited after the first year of use.

 Ease of Use